Joint VA Loan: What It Is, Requirements, & How to Apply

 Pros

-- Having two incomes can open up opportunities to purchase more expensive homes than one person alone would be capable of affording.
+- Bigger budget: Having two incomes can open up opportunities to purchase more expensive homes than one person alone would be capable of affording.

-- You may have an easier time qualifying for a home loan if you apply together.
+- Combine finances: You may have an easier time qualifying for a home loan if you apply together.

-- Additionally, no down payment is required as long as all borrowers meet the program’s criteria.
+- No or low down payment: No down payment is required as long as all borrowers meet the program’s criteria.

 Drawbacks

-- If any borrower does not qualify for benefits under the program, then they may have to put down some form of deposit in order to proceed with taking out the loan.
+- Possible down payment for non-veterans: If any borrower does not qualify for benefits under the program, then they may have to put down some form of deposit in order to proceed with taking out the loan.

-- A mandatory funding fee is often still required unless one or more of the parties qualifies for an exemption.
+- VA funding fee: A mandatory funding fee is often still required unless one or more of the parties qualifies for an exemption.
 This charge is typically 1% of your total loan amount.

 Weighing all factors carefully is essential before deciding whether or not this route best suits your needs.